sametkorkmaaz/Habittu-Support/README.md

 # Habittu App Support

-Welcome to the official support page for the Habitu iOS app.
+Welcome to the official support page for the Habittu iOS app.

 ---